Vinilificio/Vinilificio.github.io/_pages/vinyl-press.md

 <a href="http://www.randmuzik.de/files/spezifikationen_audio_en_1.pdf" target="_blank">Download or view the PDF with detailed specifications</a>

 ### Cover and Packaging
 We can dress your vinyl with covers, disco bags, inner envelopes, lable, printed or neutral stickers on different papers.
-We supply in addition light or heavy transparent envelopes, incellofanature, download card.
+We supply in addition light or heavy transparent envelopes, shrink wrap, download card.
 <a href="/cover-packaging">Specifications</a>

 ### Quotation
-To request a quote, write to<a href="mailto:info@vinilificio.com">info at vinilificio.com</a>  with the following information:
+To request a quote, write to <a href="mailto:info@vinilificio.com">info at vinilificio.com</a>  with the following information:

 * Quantity
 * Vinyl format
 * Vinyl color
 * Duration of the master
-* Doilies: printed or neutral
+* Labels: printed or neutral
-* Internal envelope: neutral or printed
+* Inner sleeve: neutral or printed
 * Cover: neutral or printed
 * Insert
 * Shrink wrap